Increase your sales

 One sales assignment I truly enjoyed was brokering a new little company’s organically grown email address lists to the biggest companies in permission-based email marketing.

 The big players in this rapidly growing new millennium industry were predominantly based in New York City and didn’t know anything about our little company.

 I didn’t blame them.
-They had little opportunity to hear of our D.C. based company on their own.
-Our only outbound contact person up until me was our CEO.
+They had little opportunity to hear of our D.C.-based company on their own.
+Our only outbound contact person up until I arrived was our CEO.

 So we had little outward exposure, and there was a lot of competition in the marketplace.
 Beyond that, spammers and scammers cast a pall over the email list marketing industry as a whole.
 The job had a lot of inertia to overcome.

 My job was to shoot from the hip.
 I couldn’t wait to get started!

 Though almost every company I contacted was based in New York City, I was in Dallas.
 No problem.
 The nature of this industry seemed perfect for long-distance inside sales with email and telephones.

 I successfully made direct contact with my prime contact at each company by phone and email.
 Unfortunately, it was difficult to develop a sustained line of communication, much less form any kind of relationship.

 There was too much turbulence and electronic media interference in this burgeoning industry.